ParadoxPog/ParadoxPog/README.md

  - javascript
  - java
  - python

-I'm currently working w/ @Brightrusher on an open world fantasy dungeon crawler game using c# in unity.

 the most complete program i've written was a fully functional snap game in java 😭